pvop/CLH3G/README.md

 ## Usage
-1. Download bert-base-chinese from huffingface https://huggingface.co/bert-base-chinese/tree/main, and convert model to this project as:
+1. Download bert-base-chinese from huggingface https://huggingface.co/bert-base-chinese/tree/main, and convert bert model to this project (which is in google driver already) as:
 ```
 python convert_bert_from_huggingface_to_bertpytorch.py
 ```